buildpacks/spec/distribution.md

 #### Environment Variables

-A Builder MUST be an extension of a Build Image, and MUST retain all the specified environment variables set on the original build image, as specified in the Build Image specifications.
+A builder MUST be an extension of a Build Image, and MUST retain all the specified environment variables set on the original build image, as specified in the Build Image specifications.

 The following environment variables MAY be set on the builder (through the image config's `Env` field):